Jiwwo/Jiwwo/README.md

 - 👋 Hi, I’m @Jiwwo
 - 👀 I’m interested in math, IT and physics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to not go insane
 - 💞️ I’m looking to collaborate on -nothing-
 - 📫 How to reach me gallgootie@gmail.com